Bombieri-Vinogradov for multiplicative functions, and beyond the $x^{1/2}$-barrier: Formulating the Bombieri-Vingradov Theorem for multiplicative functions

 \begin{theorem} Fix $\delta, B>0$.
 Let $y = x^{\varepsilon}$ for some $\varepsilon > 0$ sufficiently small in terms of $\delta$.
 Let $f\in \mathcal C$ be a multiplicative function which is only supported on $y$-smooth integers.
 Then there exists a set, $\Xi$, of primitive characters, containing $\ll (\log x)^{6B+7+ o(1)}$ elements, such that for any $1 \leq |a| \ll Q \leq x^{\frac{20}{39}-\delta} $, we have

 If $f$ satisfies the Siegel-Walfisz criterion then

 \end{theorem}

 The proofs of these last two results, which break the $x^{1/2}$-barrier, rely on a deep estimate of Bettin and Chandee \cite{BC} on bilinear Kloosterman sums, which is an impressive development going beyond the famous estimates of Duke, Friedlander and Iwaniec \cite{DFI}.
+It should be noted that Fouvry and Tenenbaum (Th\'eor\`eme 2 in \cite{FT2}) established \eqref{eq: FT2} unconditionally when $f$ is the characteristic function of the $y$-smooth integers for any $Q\leq x^{3/5-\delta}$, and any $y\leq x^\epsilon$.

 Our focus in this last part of the paper is to go beyond the $x^{1/2}$-barrier by incorporating the necessary expedient of $x^\varepsilon$-smooth functions into our arguments.
 Can one go much further beyond the $x^{1/2}$-barrier using current technology, especially if $f$ is $y$-smooth for $y$ a lot smaller than $x^\varepsilon$?
-In a sequel to this paper, joint with Sary Drappeau, we will extend the last two results to the range $Q\leq x^{3/5-\varepsilon}$ and with a wide range for the smoothness parameter $y$, by incorporating somewhat different techniques into our arguments.
+In a sequel to this paper, joint with Sary Drappeau, we will extend Theorem \ref{MathResult3+} to the range $Q\leq x^{3/5-\varepsilon}$ and with a wide range for the smoothness parameter $y$, by incorporating somewhat different techniques into our arguments, and improving the $x$ in the upper bound to $\Psi(x,y)$, the counting function for the $y$-smooths.

+Probably the most novel part of our work is to compare the mean value of $f$ in the arithmetic progression $a \pmod q$ with the the mean value of $f$ in the arithmetic progression $a \pmod {q_s}$, where $q_s$ is the largest $w$-smooth divisor of $q$.
+See, for example, Theorem \ref{MathResult2}.

+There is a series of seven papers by Elliott on multiplicative functions in arithmetic progressions, some of which explore Bombieri-Vinogradov type theorems (particularly \cite{Ell4, Ell5}).
+Several of the themes in this paper have their origins in his seminal work.